puzpuzpuz/questdb.io/docs/deployment/capacity-planning.md

 When ingesting out-of-order data, a high disk write rate combined with high write amplification may slow down the performance.

-For data ingestion over PGWire, or as a further step for ILP ingestion, smaller table [partitions](/docs/concept/partitions/) maybe reduce the write amplification.
+For data ingestion over PGWire, or as a further step for InfluxDB Line Protocol ingestion, smaller table [partitions](/docs/concept/partitions/) maybe reduce the write amplification.
 This applies to tables with partition directories exceeding a few hundred MBs on disk.
 For example, partition by day can be reduced to by hour, partition by month to by day, and so on.

 #### Partition split